LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 - (Academic paper) *[Inverting Gradients - How easy is it to break privacy in federated learning](https://arxiv.org/abs/2003.14053)*, J. Geiping, H. Bauermeister, H. Dröge, M. Moeller, 2020
 - (Web article) *[Top Five ML risks](https://github.com/OWASP/Top-5-Machine-Learning-Risks/blob/master/Top%205%20Machine%20Learning%20Risks.md)*, OWASP
 - (Software & Tools) Tools for *differential privacy*: Google *[differential privacy library](https://github.com/google/differential-privacy)*, and the Python [PyDP](https://github.com/OpenMined/PyDP) wrapper from OpenMined
+- (Software & Tools) *[OpenDP](https://opendp.org)*: *a community effort to build trustworthy, open-source software tools for statistical analysis of sensitive private data.
+Offers the rigorous protections of differential privacy for the individuals who may be represented in confidential data and statistically valid methods of analysis for researchers who study the data*
+- (Software & Tools) *[Opacus](https://opacus.ai/)*: *a Facebook Open Source project, to enable training PyTorch models with Differential Privacy*
 - (Web article) The *distillation* of a model, in addition to the compression it provides, can be used as a measure to protect the model and the training data used, see for example *[Knowledge Distillation: Simplified](https://towardsdatascience.com/knowledge-distillation-simplified-dd4973dbc764)*, Towards Data Science, 2019.
 - (Academic paper) *[Distilling the Knowledge in a Neural Network](https://arxiv.org/abs/1503.02531)*, G. Hinton, O. Vinyals, J. Dean, 2015
 - (Web article) *[Model distillation and privacy](https://www.substra.ai/en/blog/model-distillation)*, Substra Foundation blog post to introduce distillation approaches, Gijs Barmentlo, 2020